PANDA National Helpline (Monday to Saturday) 1300 726 306

 PREPARING FOR THE BIRTH

 For many men, the prospect of the actual birthing process can be quite daunting.
-It’s the most natural thing in the world but still very different from the kinds of things most of us deal with everyday!
+It’s the most natural thing in the world but still very different from the kinds of things most of us deal with everyday.

 There are, however, ways to prepare for it.
 Most hospitals offer antenatal classes (otherwise known as childbirth education or birth and parenting classes).
 Some charge a fee for this service.
-These can fill up quickly, so get in early!
+These can fill up quickly, so get in early.

-Or you could do something similar but in a less formal setting!
-Beer n Bubs is a one-night session at pubs all over Australia where as an expecting dad you can learn how to support your partner through the birth of your baby.
+Or you could do something similar but in a less formal setting.
+Beer n Bubs is a one-night session at pubs all over Australia whereas an expecting dad you can learn how to support your partner through the birth of your baby.

 Reach out early